cemu-project/Cemu/README.md

 ## Download

-You can download the latest Cemu releases from the [Github Releases](https://github.com/cemu-project/Cemu/releases/) or from [Cemu's website](http://cemu.info).
+You can download the latest Cemu releases from the [Github Releases](https://github.com/cemu-project/Cemu/releases/) or [Cemu's website](http://cemu.info).

-Cemu is currently only available in a portable format so no installation is required besides extracting it in a safe place.
+Cemu is currently only available in a portable format, so no installation is required besides extracting it in a safe place.

 See [Current State Of Linux builds](https://github.com/cemu-project/Cemu/issues/1) for information on using Cemu natively on Linux.

-Pre-2.0 releases can be found on Cemu's [changelog page](http://cemu.info/changelog.html).
+You can find pre-2.0 releases on Cemu's [changelog page](http://cemu.info/changelog.html).

 ## Build Instructions